Hooooot/RunPwshInCmd/README.md

 * No need to execute the `Set-ExecutionPolicy` command
 * Script parameters can be retained
-* Apart from known issues, you can write your PowerShell commands like the `.ps1` / `psm1` file
+* Apart from known issues, you can write your script directly in the `.bat` file, just like in the `.ps1`/`. psm1` files

 ## Known issues

 - `Get-Location`, `$pwd`, `$MyInvocation.MyCommand.Definition`, `$PSScriptRoot` cannot be use.
-- - But I have some built-in variables that can retrieve the current location of the bat script.
+- - But some built-in variables defined by the script can solve this problem.

 ## Description